Maytag Logo

 Over time, Maytag carved out a reputation for creating dependable, high-quality washing machines and later branched out into other household appliances, including refrigerators, ovens, and dishwashers.
 The brand came to be recognized for its durability, summed up by their catchphrase, “Maytag dependability.”

-During the late 20th century, specifically the 1980s and 1990s, Maytag diversified its product lineup by purchasing other appliance brands like Hoover, Jenn-Air, and Amana.
-This expansion, however, eventually led to a significant change in 2006 when Whirlpool Corporation took over Maytag.
+During the late 20th century, specifically the 1980s and 1990s, Maytag diversified its product lineup by acquiring other appliance brands, including Hoover, Jenn-Air, and Amana.
+This expansion, however, eventually led to a significant change in 2006, when Whirlpool Corporation acquired Maytag.
 Whirlpool opted to maintain the Maytag brand, given its established reputation for reliability.

 The company’s foundational headquarters and manufacturing facility in Newton, Iowa, remained operational until 2007.
-At that point, Whirlpool decided to relocate the manufacturing processes to a different state, marking the end of an era for Maytag’s original home base.
+At that point, Whirlpool decided to relocate manufacturing operations to another state, marking the end of an era for Maytag’s original home base.

 Meaning and History